Car Speakers

 The super-tweeters do not mean what you probably think they do.
 They are in charge of producing ultrasounds that go beyond human hearing.

 Do you know those sounds that only dogs can hear?
 Yeah, that’s the one.
-I’m pretty sure you have noticed by now how much of these are inspired by animals, well that’s because they inspire a lot of things that relate to music production.
+I’m sure you have noticed by now how much of these are inspired by animals.
+Well, that’s because they inspire many things related to music production.

-If you take note, animals sing most of the time, and most of the sounds they make are done in a repetitive motion.
+If you take note, animals sing most of the time, and most of the sounds they make are repetitive.

 Subwoofers

-The subwoofers are the bass version of the super tweeters, they are designed to produce a top-notch base lower than the ones that the woofers produce.
+The subwoofers are the bass version of the super tweeters; they are designed to produce a top-notch base lower than the ones the woofers produce.

-You know those subliminal bass sounds you hear under the main bass of a song, those ones that you cannot place your finger on but they drive you wild.
+You know that subliminal bass sounds you hear under the principal bass of a song, those that you cannot place your finger on, but they drive you wild?
 Yeah, those are subwoofers at work.

-Yes, we have talked about the component speakers at length throughout this article.
-This is to help you understand just how complex it is and the trouble the manufacturers went through just to give you the best sound performance.
+Yes, throughout this article, we have discussed the component speakers at length.
+This is to help you understand how complex it is and the trouble the manufacturers went through to give you the best sound performance.

-Coaxial speakers on the other hand are pretty much the same whether you use the one that comes with your vehicle or purchase a new one, the positioning is always the same because everything is in the same place.
+Coaxial speakers, however, are pretty much the same whether you use the one that comes with your vehicle or purchase a new one; the positioning is always the same because everything is in the same place.

-Component speakers are more expensive but they offer the best sound performance as opposed to the coaxial version.
+Component speakers are more expensive but offer the best sound performance instead to the coaxial version.
 In the case that you need that bopping sound mentioned earlier, the component speakers are your best bet.

 The Merits And Demerits Of Component Speakers

-It seems that this article has been positioned to hype the component speakers, well that is not the case as they are not entirely perfect.
+This article seems to have been positioned to hype the component speakers; that is not the case, as they are not entirely perfect.

-There are things that make them less appealing.
+Some things make them less appealing.
 Now let us take another look at the things that make them stand out and the ones that delineate their appeal.

 Merits

-• When using a component speaker, you are assured of a better sound imaging.
+- When using a component speaker, you are assured of better sound imaging.
 This is achievable because the components of the speakers can be mounted wherever you prefer.

-• The crossover is better, well this goes without saying when you consider the many functions of the crossover.
-It is designed to give you clean sound via separating the frequencies which lets you experience them individually and as one simultaneously.
+- The crossover is better; this goes without saying when you consider the many functions of the crossover.
+It is designed to give you clean sound by separating the frequencies, letting you experience them individually and simultaneously.

 Demerits

-• Mounting the crossover is quite daunting because you have to search for a place to mount them.
+- Mounting the crossover is daunting because you must search for a place to mount them.

-• Installing a set of component speaker is no walk in the park, as you have to install each part individually for hours as opposed to coaxial speakers that you install in one go.
+- Installing a set of component speakers is no walk in the park, as you have to install each part individually for hours instead of coaxial speakers that you install in one go.

-The two speaker types have been distinctly discussed, now it’s time to put their differences in a summary.
+The two speaker types have been distinctly discussed; now it’s time to summarize their differences.

 Both speakers can be utilized when augmenting or crafting audio systems for vehicles.
 Coaxial speakers are the most common of the two speakers.